flugi-eng/flugi-eng/README.md

 🌱 Always eager to learn.
 Let's build something awesome together!

-📫 Connect with me on [Discord] - [.flugi]
+📫 Connect with me on Discord - .flugi

-⚡ Fun fact: [I was always good at math in school even though I didn't study it or put any effort into it😄]
+⚡ Fun fact: I was always good at math in school even though I didn't study it or put any effort into it